joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 - I'm not responsible for any harm done to your PC :-) Use my experiences and EFI at your own risk, even though I think this doesn't do much harm ;-).
 - Most of the things I did went according @ trs96 his outstanding guides on: https://www.tonymacx86.com/threads/the-dell-optimac-big-sur-opencore-thread.302383/
+- AMD GPU is NOT supported/tested and will fail to work without changes to the EFI.

 # Create your USB stick with your pre-made as follows:
 https://github.com/joostiphone/MacOS-USB-Installer